wallarm/product-documentation/docs/3.0/admin-en/configure-parameters-en.md

         **It is strongly not recommended** to set `wallarm_process_time_limit_block` to `off` globally for http or server blocks.

-- `attack`: depends on the attack blocking mode set in the `wallarm-mode` directive:
+- `attack`: depends on the attack blocking mode set in the `wallarm_mode` directive:
     - `off`: the requests are not processed.
     - `monitoring`: the requests are ignored but details on the `overlimit_res` attacks are uploaded to the Wallarm Cloud and displayed in Wallarm Console.
     - `safe_blocking`: only requests originated from [greylisted](../user-guides/ip-lists/greylist.md) IP addresses are blocked and details on all `overlimit_res` attacks are uploaded to the Wallarm Cloud and displayed in Wallarm Console.